 - The effects of the deficit may be havoc on the country’s economic affairs.
 If the effect is mild, the deficit isn’t a problem and vice versa.

 There are only two ways to reduce the budget deficit.
 One is by increasing the amount of revenue.
 And two is to reduce spending.

 - The two significant ways to increase revenue for the government is to increase the tax percentage and to ensure economic growth.
 If the government increases tax too much, it would affect economic growth.
 And an economy cannot be improved drastically.

-- To reduce the expenses, the government needs to reduce expenditure.
+- To reduce expenses, the government needs to reduce expenditure.
 Reducing too many expenses will affect the economy of the country.
 Since government spending is a part of the country’s GDP, too much reduction will slow down economic growth.

 This has been a guide to what is Budget Deficit?
 Here we discuss the formula of budget deficit along with calculations and practical examples (calculation of US Budget deficit).
-Additionally, we see the causes of the deficit and the steps government can take to reduce the same.
+Additionally, we see the causes of the deficit and the steps the government can take to reduce the same.
 You can learn more about Economics from the following articles –